-The statute of limitations (time deadline) to sue for a dog bite in California is two years.12 The two-year period starts running on the date the bite or attack occurs.
+The statute of limitations (time deadline) to sue in California is two years.12 The two-year period starts running on the date the bite or attack occurs.

-People who were injured by a dog but not bitten will generally need to show that the owner was negligent.
+People who were injured by a canine but not bitten will generally need to show that the owner was negligent.

-This means proving that the owner knew -- or should have known -- the dog could be dangerous and that the owner failed to take reasonable steps to prevent harm to others.
+This means proving that the owner knew – or should have known – the canine could be dangerous and that the owner failed to take reasonable steps to prevent harm to others.

 However, if the owner or handler violated a state or local statute meant to protect public health and/or safety, he or she will automatically be deemed negligent under California’s law on “negligence per se.”13

-Yes, but not under California’s dog bite statute.
+Yes, but not under California’s canine bite statute.
 Civil Code 3342 covers injuries to people.
 It does not allow people to sue when a dog bites another dog in California.

-Under California law, dogs are considered the personal property of their owners.14 Therefore when someone’s dog is “damaged,” the usual cause of action is one for property damage (or a more obscure legal theory known as “trespass to chattels”).
+Under California law, canines are considered the personal property of their owners.14 Therefore when someone’s canine is “damaged,” the usual cause of action is one for property damage (or a more obscure legal theory known as “trespass to chattels”).